AdobeDocs/commerce-testing/src/pages/functional-testing-framework/section/index.md

 ...
 ```

-Whenever the `signIn` button is used in a test, the MFTF will add a 30 second `waitForPageLoad` action immediately after the `click`.
+Whenever the `signIn` button is used in a test, the Functional Testing Framework will add a 30 second `waitForPageLoad` action immediately after the `click`.

 <!-- Link definitions -->